hpcgarage/intrepyddguide/language.md

 ```
 Variable data types are inferred automatically, but in some cases an
 explicit type declaration may be needed on assignment statements by
-using a  “# type: …” pseudocomment
+using Python's type annotation (PEP 484).

 ### Statements